 - Meet the age requirement – Your child can only be claimed as a dependent until they are 19 years old UNLESS they are a full- time student, in which case the maximum age becomes 24.

 - Live with you – In some cases, a dependent must live with you for at least half the year, although there may be exceptions to this.
 Reach out to a tax professional with your questions.

 - Be financially supported – Any job that the dependent has must not provide more than half of their financial support.

 In most cases, a child can only be claimed as a qualifying child on one tax return.
 If you and their other parent file separately or you’re no longer together, reach out to a tax professional to help you with these guidelines as one parent may be able to claim them as a qualifying relative.

 - Live with you – Unless they are included on an exempt list, this type of dependent needs to live in your home all year.

 - Meet income requirements – Throughout the 2018 calendar year, the dependent must not have made more than $4,150.

 - Be financially supported – Claiming them as a dependent means you are responsible for more than half of their yearly financial support.

 DISCLAIMER: This article is intended to be a helpful guide.
-If you have specific questions or concerns regarding your financial situation, please reach out to an accountant or other financial advisor.
+If you have specific questions or concerns regarding your financial situation, please reach out to a tax professional or other financial advisor.